Kendall Jenner Strips Off Her Emmys Dress Leaving Just The Latex Bodysuit, Instagram Goes Wild

 “Body!!!!!!” one fan exclaimed.

 The influx of comments appeared the moment Kendall’s update went live, although that’s nothing unusual for this superstar.
 Kendall seems to have a way of raking in the engagement with every single one of her posts, although Instagram images for the star’s promotional content can sometimes bring out a lower turnout.
 This wasn’t one of them, though.
-Fans took to the comments section by the masses, with the number of likes coming in also reflecting the frenzy: over 450,000 were clocked within just 12 minutes of the post going live.
+Fans took to the comments section by the masses, with the number of likes coming in also reflecting the frenzy.
+Over 450,000 were clocked within just 12 minutes of the post going live.

 “Omg omg” saw one fan appear to absolutely lose it.